celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

 #### Tracing Backends

-For the tracing there are 3 modern OSS tools are recommended.
+For tracing, there are 3 modern OSS tools that are recommended.
 All of them have bidirectional support with OpenTelemetry:
 * [Uptrace](https://get.uptrace.dev/guide/#what-is-uptrace)
   * The most recent (~1 year)
   * The richest UI